 Time Doctor is the best employee time tracking software for freelancers and agencies that need to track billable hours on projects.
 Unlike traditional employee tracking software that emphasizes a top-down approach, Time Doctor is commonly used directly by employees.

-Time Doctor integrates with project management software and includes features that are optimized for self-monitoring and manual time tracking.
-Higher tiers provide more traditional employee monitoring features such as application and website usage monitoring that are intended to help verify time tracking,
+Time Doctor includes features that are optimized for managing projects, self-monitoring, and manual time tracking.
+Higher tiers provide more traditional employee monitoring features such as application and website usage monitoring that are intended to help verify time tracking.